 3. Set Up Supplementary Events

-Introducing experiences that stem off from the main event can be a great way to increase patrons’ spend.
+Introducing experiences that stem off from the main event can be a great way to increase your secondary spend.
 Consider post-show talks, meet and greets with artists, opening night receptions, or any other event that can make for a more all-encompassing experience.

 4. Segment, Segment, Segment

-One of the strongest ways organizations can improve how they market to their patron bases is by segmenting them (or segmenting them more).
+One of the strongest ways organizations can improve how they market to their patron bases is by having a customer segmentation model.
 Segmenting an audience helps you determine what data is available to create strategies around and ultimately generates more revenue by delivering value to that specific audience.
-There are endless ways to slice up patron data and personalize communications; here’s our guide on how to approach that.

 5. Send Automated Emails